tustin2121/James_Somerton_Transcripts/_videos/4wi49P-Qjcc.md

 <compare>
 <james {% include timecode %}>

-Milwaukee cops happily targeted these new growing communities as well in spite of the fact that they were directly contributing to the war effort
+<mark>Milwaukee cops happily targeted these new growing communities</mark> as well, in spite of the fact that they were directly contributing... to the war effort...?

 </james>
 <from>

 https://www.washingtonpost.com/made-by-history/2022/10/11/racism-homophobia-enabled-jeffrey-dahmers-crimes/ 7

-Milwaukee law enforcement targeted the city’s growing Black community, building on a long history of [policing](https://wwnorton.com/books/9780393357622) Black people for their intimate and sexual practices in urban areas throughout the country.
+<mark>Milwaukee law enforcement targeted the city’s growing Black community,</mark> building on a long history of [policing](https://wwnorton.com/books/9780393357622) Black people for their intimate and sexual practices in urban areas throughout the country.
 For instance, heterosexual Black-White interracial relationships were [frequently](https://www.press.uillinois.edu/books/?id=p074103) targeted by the city’s newspapers and the police.

 </from>
 </compare>